calint/tang-nano-9k--riscv--cache-psram/README.md

     => moreover characters are dropped without UART being overrun => fixed end-to-end test without grasping why. search for '// ??' in RAMIO [x] enums for states in FSM
-[-] snake case names for modules
-      => makes instance names inconvenient
 [x] review test benches
 [ ] FSM in always_comb?
-[ ] study why BAUD rate of less than 2400 does not work [ ] consider FIFO in UART
+[ ] study why BAUD rate less than 2400 does not work
 [ ] UART read 'short' and return 0xffff for no data available or 0xXX for byte read including 0 [ ] UART rx: if rx changes to low while in stop-bit assume drifting and switch to wait for go [o] fix truncation warnings